Joint Instability and developing degenerative joint disease and progressive osteoarthritis

 Twenty years ago, an article published in Gerontology disagreed with the notion that wear and tear is the origin of osteoarthritis and conducted a literary review to prove that osteoarthritis starts with ligament damage.
 Reviewing numerous research articles, the authors conclude that subchondral bone (the bone just beneath cartilage) changes precede any cartilage change associated with osteoarthritis.

 These bone changes are due to a loss of tension on bone at the ligament/bone insertion.
 In other words, ligament laxity causes bone changes that in turn cause cartilage change and damage.
-Ligament laxity is due to ligament damage.
+This idea appears again and again in the literature and this article – ligament laxity causes joint instability and degenerative joint disease.

 Taking account of the progression of osteoarthritis, it becomes clear that the ligament integrity or lack of integrity is what needs to be treated to prevent further joint destruction and this applies to all joints: